ulule/python-mangopay/docs/usage.rst

     handler = APIRequest(sandbox=True)

-Now we have a new handler which is using the `sandbox host`.
+Now we have a new handler which is using the sandbox host.

-If you are not specifying that you are using the `sandbox host` nor an existing host, it will use the `production host`.
+If you are not specifying that you are using the sandbox host nor an existing host, it will use the production host by default.

 Using resources
 ---------------

-To manipulate resources, this library is heavily inspired from `peewee <https://github.com/coleifer/peewee/>`_, so every operations will be like manipulating an ORM.
+To manipulate your resources, this library is heavily inspired from `peewee <https://github.com/coleifer/peewee/>`_, so every operations will be like manipulating your favorite ORM.

-For required parameters you have to refer to the `reference api <https://docs.mangopay.com/api-references/>`_.
+For required parameters you can refer to the `reference api <https://docs.mangopay.com/api-references/>`_.

 User
 ----

-Create a natural user:
+Create a natural user

 .. code-block:: python